ARaveala/ft_transendence_dev_docu/user_management.md

 - Integrate the authentication system, allowing users to securely sign in.
 - Obtain the necessary credentials and permissions from the authority to enable secure login.
-- Implement user-friendly login and authorization flows that adhere to best practices and security standards.
+- Implement user-friendly login and authorization flows that adhere to best practices and security standards. [provide link to defintion of user friendly and best practises and security standards]
 - Ensure the secure exchange of authentication tokens and user information between the web application and the authentication provider.

+#### Modules to be Cautious With:
+None.
+This is an alternative login method that can coexist with standard user management.

+#### Complementary Modules:
+- Major module: Standard user management (as an alternative login method).
+- Major module: Implement Two-Factor Authentication (2FA) and JWT (JWTs are used for session management after the initial Google sign-in).

+To build this module you will need:
+- A backend to handle the OAuth2 flow
+- Google Cloud Console credentials
+- A client-side library to initiate the sign-in process (react-google-login)
+- A backend library to verify the authentication token (google-auth-library)
+- A database to store user information retrieved from Google

 This major module aims to provide a remote user authentication, offering users a secure and convenient way to access the web application.